AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * Default session settings:

-  select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
+  Select the :guilabel:`Scope/Action` tab in the :guilabel:`Advanced` settings.
 Select the desired Scope and Action settings, check the :guilabel:`Set as session defaults` check box and click the :guilabel:`Close` button.
 From then on, every new breakpoint will have the